Matt Wallace (golfer): 2019 to present

-In May 2019, Wallace finished joint 3rd at the PGA Championship and in the same year, came 12th at the US Open at Pebble Beach and sixth at the Arnold Palmer Invitational, as well as second at the Dubai Desert Classic and British Masters and third at the BMW International Open and KLM Open.
+In 2019, Wallace finished tied for 3rd place at the PGA Championship and 12th at the US Open.
+On the PGA Tour, he finished sixth at the Arnold Palmer Invitational, and on the European Tour, he was runner-up at both the Dubai Desert Classic and the British Masters, and third at the BMW International Open and the KLM Open.

-In his first full season on the PGA Tour in 2019–20, Wallace finished in a share of fourth at Memorial Tournament and T12 at the Rocket Mortgage Classic.
+In his first full season on the PGA Tour in 2019–20, Wallace had best results of a tied fourth at Memorial Tournament and tied 12th at the Rocket Mortgage Classic.

-In April 2021, Wallace recorded his joint-best finish on the PGA Tour with a solo-third finish at the Valero Texas Open.
-He was tied for the lead with Jordan Spieth after 54 holes.
-He went on to finish 111th in the FedEx Cup standings.
+In April 2021, Wallace recorded his joint-best finish on the PGA Tour with a solo-third finish at the Valero Texas Open, after being tied for the lead with Jordan Spieth entering the final round.
+He finished the 2020–21 season in 111th place on the FedEx Cup standings.

-Wallace started his 2021–22 PGA Tour season with a share of 14th place at the Shriners Children's Open and fourth place at the Zozo Championship in October 2021 and a share of 10th place at the Rocket Mortgage Classic helped him retain his PGA Tour status for a fourth year, ending the season in 120th place in the FedEx Cup standings.
+Wallace started his 2021–22 PGA Tour season with a share of 14th place at the Shriners Children's Open and fourth place at the Zozo Championship in October 2021; a further top-ten finish at the Rocket Mortgage Classic in July 2022 helped him to 120th place in the end of season FedEx Cup standings to retain his card for 2022–23.
+Back on the European Tour in August 2022, Wallace finished runner-up at the 2022 Omega European Masters, losing in a playoff to Thriston Lawrence.

-Wallace finished runner-up at the 2022 Omega European Masters in August.
-He was defeated in a playoff by Thriston Lawrence.
+In January 2023, Wallace was selected to play in the inaugural Hero Cup, representing the Great Britain and Ireland team, facing Continental Europe, contributing 2.5 points from a possible four, including a singles victory over Thomas Detry, in his team's defeat.
+On the PGA Tour, in March, he finished tied for seventh in the Valspar Championship; the following week he claimed his first PGA Tour win, at the Corales Puntacana Championship in the Dominican Republic.
+Returning to Europe in August, Wallace finished second at the D+D Real Czech Masters and followed that up with top-10 finishes at the Alfred Dunhill Links Championship and the Commercial Bank Qatar Masters.
+He qualified for the DP World Tour Championship and shot a round of 60 on the Saturday, including nine consecutive birdies on the back nine, ending the week in joint second place.

-Wallace was selected to play in the inaugural Hero Cup in January 2023, representing the Great Britain and Ireland team, facing Continental Europe, contributing 2.5 points from a possible four, including a singles victory over Thomas Detry, in his team's defeat.
+Wallace's highlights of his 2024 PGA Tour season included a share of fourth place at the CJ Cup Byron Nelson before he returned to Europe for the rest of the year.
+After eighth place at the Betfred British Masters, Wallace picked up a fifth DP World Tour title of his career at the Omega European Masters, beating Alfredo Garcia-Heredia with a birdie in the first play-off hole.
+He also shared third place at the Abu Dhabi HSBC Championship on the way to 14th place on the DP World Tour's Race to Dubai.